 CNI (back when it was still PBI) had gone to Walmart last, after months of other retailers rejecting their pitch.
 They went to Walmart last because the big box retailer was not known for its presence in urban markets and was not, in some respects, an obvious partner for a community-development project like this.
 But there were ways in which Walmart was a great fit.
 The big box retailer sold a wide range of goods-including fresh produce and groceries-at prices that were guaranteed to be low.
 It would also provide a meaningful number of potentially accessible, entry-level jobs.
-Walmart's positive response was itself surprising; Doig notes that "the timing was opportune."
+Walmart's positive response was itself surprising; David Doig notes that "the timing was opportune."
 The company had chosen this period of flux and retrenchment to expand, seeking a foothold in the very urban markets in which it had previously struggled.

 But there were reasons that Walmart had struggled in these markets.
 The reputation of the world's largest brick-and-mortar retailer preceded it, and its status as the potential anchor tenant of an investment project dedicated to rebuilding a local economy and providing viable jobs quickly brought opposition.
-"We got the full-court press from the unions," McMahon remembers.
+"We got the full-court press from the unions," Tom McMahon remembers.
 "And it was a fight."
-No one questioned CNI's assertion that many other retailers had been approached, but challenging questions were posed about whether enough and the right potential partners had been.4 "Even people in my neighborhood didn't want Walmart," McMahon acknowledges immediately.
+No one questioned CNI's assertion that many other retailers had been approached, but challenging questions were posed about whether enough and the right potential partners had been.
+"Even people in my neighborhood didn't want Walmart," McMahon acknowledges immediately.
 "It was a big box store, 'they don't treat their employees well,' they had a litany of reasons.
-'Why don't we get a Trader Joe's?'
-People kept asking."
+'Why don't we get a Trader Joe's?' people kept asking."

 CNI's core staff, and the community leadership with which it engaged, were confident that Walmart could benefit Pullman-if they handled the relationship correctly.
 The first step, of course, was making sure that the community wasn't railroaded into this.
 This meant proactive steps to assure that all concerns were heard, discussed and addressed.
 Once again, CNI's roots in a neighborhood with a rich, existing infrastructure of civic organizations made dialogue possible.
-Trusted, long-time community members like McMahon and Pastor Jackson served as explainers and advocates.
-"The role that I took," recalls Pastor Jackson, "was trying to be present at every community meeting, and other conversations with www.chicagoreader.com/Bleader/archives/2013/09/12/new-walmart-subsidizedwith-millions-of-taxpayer-dollarsand-some-residents-are-thrilled political types," as well as more direct, face-to-face interactions.
+Trusted, long-time community members like Tom McMahon and Merlon Jackson served as explainers and advocates.
+"The role that I took," recalls Pastor Jackson, "was trying to be present at every community meeting, and other conversations with political types," as well as more direct, face-to-face interactions.
 "I have found, through my many years of pastoring, that the approach sometimes has to be one-on-one with those who may not completely understand what the goal is.
 There has to be an intermediary."